 Pain And Tenderness

-Pain may be felt at the medial aspect of the knee.
-If there is no pain at the medial aspect, then it may not be an MCL sprain.
-Touching the medial part of the knee will cause pain.
+Pain may be felt at the knee.
+Touching the side of the knee may cause pain.

 A pop-like sound or tear sound is usually heard when a ligament snaps.